TreyLathe/employee-tracker-chal12/README.md

 - Add more functionality
     - add more functionality to list data in various manners
-    - add more functionality to modify datat
+    - add more functionality to modify data
     - add web interface functionality
 - JEST test code